-The Potawatomi Indians lived mainly in Michigan, Indiana, Illinois, Wisconsin, Minnesota, North Dakota, and Ontario, Canada at the time of European contact in the early 1600s.
-They were part of the Algonquian Indians.
-The Algonquian Indians consisted of various tribes that spoke similar languages.
-The Potawatomi Indians were closely related to the Chippewa Indians and the Ottawa Indians.
+The Potawatomi lived mainly in Michigan, Indiana, Illinois, Wisconsin, Minnesota, North Dakota, and Ontario, Canada at the time of European contact in the early 1600s.
+They spoke an Algonquian language.
+The Potawatomi were closely related to the Objibwe and the Ottawa, and allied themselves together in a confederacy called the Council of Three Fires

-During the late 1600s and the early 1700s, the Potawatomi Indians struggled with the Iroquois Indians over the Ohio Country.
-They also fought for territory with the Sioux Indians in modern-day Wisconsin, Minnesota, and Michigan.
+During the late 1600s and the early 1700s, the Potawatomi struggled with the Iroquois over the Ohio Country.
+They also fought for territory with the Sioux in modern-day Wisconsin, Minnesota, and Michigan.
 By the mid 1700s, the Potawatomi had established villages in Illinois and in Indiana.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.